Notice:

 If you are using a prefilled syringe or an automatic injection device that has been refrigerated, place the syringe or device on a flat surface and allow it to reach room temperature (30 minutes for the prefilled syringe and 45 minutes for the automatic injection device) before you are ready to inject the medication.
 Do not try to warm the medication by heating it in a microwave, placing it in warm water, or through any other method.
 Do not remove the cap from the prefilled syringe or automatic injection device while the medication is warming.
 You should remove the cap right before you inject the medication.
 Do not use the syringe or device if you drop it on the floor.

 Before you use tocilizumab injection products, look at the solution in the prefilled syringe or automatic injection device closely.
 Check that the expiration date has not passed.
-The medication should be clear or pale yellow and should not be cloudy or discolored or contain lumps or particles.
+The medication should be clear and colorless to pale yellow and should not be cloudy or discolored or contain lumps or particles.
 Call your pharmacist if there are any problems with the package or the syringe and do not inject the medication.

 You may inject tocilizumab injection products on the front of the thighs or anywhere on your stomach except your navel (belly button) and the area 2 inches around it.
 If another person is injecting your medication, the outer area of the upper arms also may be used.
 Do not inject the medication into skin that is tender, bruised, red, hard, or not intact, or that has scars, moles, or bruises.
 Choose a different spot each time you inject the medication, at least 1 inch away from a spot that you have used before.
 If the full dose is not injected, call your doctor or pharmacist.